alendina/CS50.Labyrinth/README.md

 # Examples of usage

-The folder of the Labyrinth project contains some generated samples.
+The folder Samples contains some generated samples of the Labyrinth project.

 Examples of txt and html files of the Labyrinth like as: